deleoneduardo/deleoneduardo.github.io/README.md

 ## Target Audience

-The intended users for this web app are 14-22 year olds in the United States who are navigating the college planning process.
+The intended users for this web app are people looking to attend college in the United States who are navigating the college planning process.
 The goal is to bridge the human-computer interaction gap commonly faced by high school and college students when first engaging with college planning tools.

 ## Usage